-- Favorite place you visited this year
+- Favorite places you visited this year

 In late February, one of my sisters and my sis in law came over to visit from WI and we took the train to Chinatown Chicago.
-We went to Joy Yee and got bubble tea and a bubble waffle and explored the shops.
+We went to Joy Yee and got food, bubble tea and a bubble waffle and explored the shops.
 It was really cold but we had fun and that is the only time I’ve been to Chicago this year.
 We used to go fairly often during the summer every year with Christians cousins and I miss that.